-Christian Academy has a delayed start-of-school protocol for all KY campuses that applies to all levels, Junior Academy through 12th grade.
+Christian Academy has a delayed start-of-school protocol that applies to all levels, Junior Academy through 12th grade.
 Under a delayed start, the regular schedule for school will be postponed for two hours.

 A delayed start-of-school announcement will be made via the Christian Academy Emergency Alert System.